LeChatP/RootAsRole/README.md

 To edit the configuration file you must first assume the root role using the sr tool.
 The role root is defined by default with the list of all privileges.
 To assume the role Root, type in your shell the following command :
 `sr -r root`

 After that a new shell is opened.
 This shell contains the capabilities of the role that has been taken by the user.
-You can verify by reading the capabilities of your shell (cat /proc/$$/status).
-When you make an exit() you return to your initial shell without any privilege.
+You can then edit capabilityRole.xml file to define your own roles (/etc/security/capabilityRole.xml).

 Here is a typcial example of the configuration file.
 Here the administrator defines the role1 that contains the privileges cap_net_raw and cap_sys_nice.
 Users awazan and remi are authorised to assume this role.
 However, user remi can assume this role only when he runs the programs tcpdump and iptables. user awazan can run any programs with the assumed role because he will get a privileged shell.
 In addition, members of groups adm , office and secretary can also assume the role role1.